judka-uriel/uriel-book/uriel_en.md

 As a result, the bay became so shallow that it became possible to cross it on foot.

 And so during this low tide, having gathered courage, we began moving across the bottom of the receded sea.
-We needed to traverse approximately half a kilometer in total.
+We needed to traverse about a third of a mile in total.
 The sea was completely calm, and nothing foreshadowed any problems ahead.

 At first it was easy to walk waist-deep in water, but soon the water began to rise, and within a few minutes it reached up to the chin, so that by the middle